jusinam/qamiKa/README.md

 ## PITCH

-- QamiKa is a flask application that allows users to view comics and also recommend various jokes.
+- QamiKa is a flask application that allows users to view comics/jokes,add jokes/comics and also recommend and comments on various jokes.

 ## Authors